Edible Education Experience

 • Community groups, volunteers and local chefs

-- Edible Schoolyard Academy for Teachers: Held annually since 2010, this two-day, hands-on experience teaches participants how to create their own school garden and cooking curriculum customized to a school’s resources, needs, and ability.
-To date, we’ve equipped more than 70 teachers from 35+ schools, in Central Florida and beyond, to initiate school gardening and cooking programs back at their own campuses.
-Lead by garden coordinator Brad Jones and chefs Kevin Fonzo and Sarah Cahill, our innovative, garden-to-classroom workshop is open to teachers, school administrators, and community leaders.
+Seed-to-Table Teacher Academy: Held annually since 2010, this two-day, hands-on experience teaches participants how to create their own school garden and cooking curriculum customized to a school’s resources, needs, and ability.
+To date, we’ve equipped more than 80 teachers from 40+ schools, in Central Florida and beyond, to initiate school gardening and cooking programs back at their own campuses.
+Led by Garden Educator, Brad Jones, and chefs Kevin Fonzo and Allyson Van Lenten, our innovative, garden-to-classroom workshop is open to teachers, school administrators, and community leaders.
 Continuing Education Credit soon to be offered.

-This time is also used to partner with Florida Hospital for Children’s Center for Child and Family Wellness clinical team to provide cooking and community gardening education to at-risk, overweight children, teens and their families.
+This time is also used to partner with AdventHealth for Children’s Center for Child and Family Wellness clinical team to provide cooking and community gardening education to at-risk, overweight children, teens and their families.

 The Growth of Edible Education Experience